Skip to content

 Astro.response is a standard ResponseInit object.
 It can be used to set the response status and headers.

-The example below sets a response status and status text for a product listing page when the product does not exist:
+The example below sets a response status and status text for a product page when the product does not exist:

 ---